lyashevska/mypapers/README.md

+## About
-This repository contains some of my personal scientific publications.
+This repository contains my personal scientific publications.

+## 📚 Publications

+See the full list in [publications.md](./publications.md)